-Over a period of 30 years, the contractual weekly hours worked by full-time employees recorded a decline: they fell from 45.1 to 41.7 hours per week between 1973 and 2003, i.e. a reduction of 3 hours and 21 minutes.
-Since 2003, the normal weekly hours have been very stable.
+Over a period of 30 years, the normal weekly hours worked by full-time employees recorded a decline: they fell from 45.1 to 41.7 hours per week between 1973 and 2003, i.e. a reduction of 3 hours and 21 minutes.
+Since 2003, the contractual weekly hours have been very stable.

 Contractual hours according to the work volume statistics

 The concept of contractual hours applies to salaried employees.
 Contractual hours are defined as the hours that salaried employees are expected to spend on productive activities as stipulated in the explicit or implicit individual employment contract.

 Contractual hours according to the statistics on normal workweek in companies